 <p>Do you have thoughts on this post?
 I’d greatly appreciate your feedback.

-<a href="https://x.com/messages/compose?recipient_id=1632742023991300096&amp;text=Hey%2C+I+just+read+The+Models+%5BDon%27t%5D+Have+Eyes.">Message me on X (Twitter)</a> and let’s talk shop.</p>]]></content><author><name>Stedman Halliday</name></author><category term="technology" /><category term="design" /><category term="engineering" /><category term="software" /><category term="artificial intelligence" /><summary type="html"><![CDATA[Closing generative UI's perceptual reasoning gap]]></summary><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="https://stedmanhalliday.com/assets/img/2026-01-27-perceptual-reasoning-gap.webp" /><media:content medium="image" url="https://stedmanhalliday.com/assets/img/2026-01-27-perceptual-reasoning-gap.webp" xmlns:media="http://search.yahoo.com/mrss/" /></entry><entry><title type="html">Training Intuition at the Edge of the Possible</title><link href="https://stedmanhalliday.com/blog/training-intuition" rel="alternate" type="text/html" title="Training Intuition at the Edge of the Possible" /><published>2026-01-21T00:00:00-08:00</published><updated>2026-01-21T00:00:00-08:00</updated><id>https://stedmanhalliday.com/blog/training-intuition</id><content type="html" xml:base="https://stedmanhalliday.com/blog/training-intuition"><![CDATA[<p><img src="/assets/img/2026-01-21-iroko-tree.webp" alt="Iroko Tree" /></p>
+<a href="https://x.com/messages/compose?recipient_id=1632742023991300096&amp;text=Hey%2C+I+just+read+Seeing+Like+a+Designer.">Message me on X (Twitter)</a> and let’s talk shop.</p>]]></content><author><name>Stedman Halliday</name></author><category term="technology" /><category term="design" /><category term="engineering" /><category term="software" /><category term="artificial intelligence" /><summary type="html"><![CDATA[Generative UI's missing primitive is a vocabulary, not sight]]></summary><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="https://stedmanhalliday.com/assets/img/2026-01-27-perceptual-reasoning-gap.webp" /><media:content medium="image" url="https://stedmanhalliday.com/assets/img/2026-01-27-perceptual-reasoning-gap.webp" xmlns:media="http://search.yahoo.com/mrss/" /></entry><entry><title type="html">Training Intuition at the Edge of the Possible</title><link href="https://stedmanhalliday.com/blog/training-intuition" rel="alternate" type="text/html" title="Training Intuition at the Edge of the Possible" /><published>2026-01-21T00:00:00-08:00</published><updated>2026-01-21T00:00:00-08:00</updated><id>https://stedmanhalliday.com/blog/training-intuition</id><content type="html" xml:base="https://stedmanhalliday.com/blog/training-intuition"><![CDATA[<p><img src="/assets/img/2026-01-21-iroko-tree.webp" alt="Iroko Tree" /></p>

 <h2 id="divination-hyperstitioning-and-the-punk-spirit-in-the-age-of-artificial-intelligence">Divination, Hyperstitioning, and the Punk Spirit in the Age of Artificial Intelligence</h2>